 Where To Buy?

-If you’re interested in purchasing this microphone, you can find it by clicking the link here.
-I feel confident in recommending this AWESOME piece of gear to add to your collection and I know you’ll be happy with the product.
+If you’re interested in purchasing this microphone, you can see it on Amazon by clicking the link here.
+I feel confident in recommending this AWESOME piece of gear to add to your collection and I know you’ll be happy with the mic!

 Thanks for stopping by and tuning in!
 Feel free to ask any questions you have below or leave a comment.
 I will be sure to respond in a timely manner.